 The Provision Fund is designed to cover;

 - Payment delays of interest from a borrower where that sum arrives later than expected

 - Shortfalls in interest received from a borrower

 - Any possible capital losses if a loan defaults and the security when sold does not cover the loan balance remaining

 In a situation where Lenders vote to accept a proposal from a borrower for debt forgiveness when there is a clear alternative that offers the prospect of full recovery of Lenders' funds, the Provision Fund will not normally cover losses for those individual Lenders who voted to accept that loss.
-Lenders that individually voted against taking a loss should expect to be covered by the Provision Fund irrespective of a majority decision to take a loss.
+Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund irrespective of a majority decision to take a loss.